New Student Registration (for those entering Fall 2018): Please see www.smcvt.edu/newstudents

-Advising and registration for the Fall 2018 semester for undergraduates in degree programs will take place March 19th - April 14th.
+Advising and registration for the Spring 2019 semester for undergraduates in degree programs will take place October 22 - October 31.

-These are the steps for registration for the Fall 2018 semester:
+These are the steps for registration for the Spring 2019 semester:

 - Review your degree requirements as they are explained in the catalog for the year you first enrolled at Saint Michael's.
 Look at your Program Evaluation (degree checklist) on KnightVision.

-- Review the Fall 2018 Class Schedule on KnightVision ("Search for Sections," under "Registration") This schedule will be available in early March.
+- Review the Spring 2019 Class Schedule on KnightVision ("Search for Sections," under "Registration") This schedule will be available in early October.

 - Click on the course titles for courses you're interested in to check for prerequisites and restrictions.